 Experience natural history galore

-More than 200 years of art, science and natural history are housed in Haarlem’s Teylers Museum.
-Established in 1778, its extensive collection includes paintings (many of which are by the Dutch Romantics), drawings by Michelangelo and Raphael, fossils, minerals, medals, coins, scientific instruments and books.
+The Teylers Museum in Haarlem houses over 200 years of art, science and natural history.
+Established in 1778, the extensive collections include paintings (many of which are by the Dutch Romantics), drawings by Michelangelo and Raphael, fossils, minerals, medals, coins, scientific instruments and books.
 When you visit, don’t miss the Oval Room, a stately neoclassical building with a library, observatory and laboratory which showcases experiments to the public.
 And it’s all free with your I amsterdam City Card.

-Haarlem’s Frans Hals Museum boasts an array of Golden Age paintings and the world’s largest collection of portraiture by the eponymous artist.
-The museum’s extensive collection also covers the entire spectrum of 16th and 17th century art, as well as furniture, ceramics, glass and silver pieces that were crafted when the Netherlands was the world’s cultural capital.
+Haarlem’s Frans Hals Museum boasts an array of 16th and 17th-century paintings and the world’s largest collection of portraiture by the eponymous artist.
+The museum’s extensive collection also covers the entire spectrum art from the period, as well as furniture, ceramics, glass and silver pieces that were crafted when the Netherlands was one of the culture capitals of the world.
 Visit the museum for free with your I amsterdam City Card.

 Step back in time at the Fortress Museum

 Head to Naarden, a historic fortified town that’s famous for its six-pointed star shape, with double ramparts and moats, to explore the Fortress Museum (Vestingmuseum).
 The site is spread across an open-air plot of land, where you can meander through a collection of historical cannons, and a labyrinthine network of underground passageways and vaulted casemates where ancient weapons and artillery are on display.
 You will have the opportunity to walk along the ramparts and view the fortress from the museum’s boat while learning about the importance of fortresses through the history of the Netherlands.
 While you are in the area, you should also make a visit to Muiderslot Castle (below).
 I amsterdam City Card holders get in free at both locations.

 Prepare for battle